printers-for-people/catboat/docs/Config_Reference.md

 #   velocity" threshold (THIGH) to.
 This is typically used to disable
 #   the "CoolStep" feature at high speeds.
 The default is to not set a
 #   TMC "high velocity" threshold.
+#current_range:
+#   The current_range bit value for the driver.
+Valid values are 0 and 32-255.
+#   The defaul is to auto-calculate to match the requested run_current.
+#   For further information consult the tmc2240 datasheet and tuning table.
+#driver_CS: 31
+#   The current_scaler value for the driver.
+The default is 31.
+#   For further information consult the tmc2240 datasheet and tuning table.
 #driver_MSLUT0: 2863314260
 #driver_MSLUT1: 1251300522
 #driver_MSLUT2: 608774441